Smoke detector

 A smoke detector is a device that senses smoke, typically as an indicator of fire.
-Smoke detectors are usually housed in plastic enclosures, typically shaped like a disk about 125 mm in diameter and 25 mm thick, but shape and size vary.
+Smoke detectors/alarms are usually housed in plastic enclosures, typically shaped like a disk about 125 mm in diameter and 25 mm thick, but shape and size vary.
 Smoke can be detected either optically (photoelectric) or by physical process (ionization).
 Detectors may use one or both sensing methods.
-Sensitive alarms can be used to detect and deter smoking in banned areas.
+Sensitive detectors can be used to detect and deter smoking in banned areas.
 Smoke detectors in large commercial and industrial buildings are usually connected to a central fire alarm system.

-Household smoke detectors, also known as smoke alarms, generally issue an audible or visual alarm from the detector itself or several detectors if there are multiple devices interlinked.
+Household smoke detectors, also known as smoke alarms, generally issue an audible or visual alarm from the detector itself or several detectors if there are multiple devices interconnected.
 Household smoke detectors range from individual battery-powered units to several interlinked units with battery backup.
-With interlinked units, if any unit detects smoke, alarms will trigger at all of the units.
+With interlinked units, if any unit detects smoke, alarms will trigger all of the units.
 This happens even if household power has gone out.

+Residential smoke alarms are usually powered with a 9-volt battery, or by mains electricity.
+Some smoke alarms use a combination of the two, usually using a battery as an extra power source in the event of an outage.

 Commercial smoke detectors issue a signal to a fire alarm control panel as part of a fire alarm system.
-Usually, an individual commercial smoke detector unit does not issue an alarm; some, however, do have built-in sounders.
+Usually, an individual commercial smoke detector unit does not issue an alarm; some, however, have built-in sounders.

 The risk of dying in a residential fire is cut in half in houses with working smoke detectors.
 The US National Fire Protection Association reports 0.53 deaths per 100 fires in homes with working smoke detectors compared to 1.18 deaths without (2009–2013).

-However, some homes do not have any smoke alarms and some homes do not have any working batteries in their smoke alarms.
+Smoke detectors are not suitable for every location in a building, for instance in a kitchen of a domestic property, where a heat detector would be more suitable instead.